Skin: Fish

 The epidermis of fish and of most amphibians consists entirely of live cells, with only minimal quantities of keratin in the cells of the superficial layer.
 It is generally permeable, and in the case of many amphibians, may actually be a major respiratory organ.
 The dermis of bony fish typically contains relatively little of the connective tissue found in tetrapods.
 Instead, in most species, it is largely replaced by solid, protective bony scales.
 Apart from some particularly large dermal bones that form parts of the skull, these scales are lost in tetrapods, although many reptiles do have scales of a different kind, as do pangolins.
 Cartilaginous fish have numerous tooth-like denticles embedded in their skin, in place of true scales.

 Sweat glands and sebaceous glands are both unique to mammals, but other types of skin gland are found in other vertebrates.
 Fish typically have a numerous individual mucus-secreting skin cells that aid in insulation and protection, but may also have poison glands, photophores, or cells that produce a more watery, serous fluid.
-In amphibians, the mucus cells are gathered together to form sac-like glands.
+In amphibians, the mucous cells are gathered together to form sac-like glands.
 Most living amphibians also possess granular glands in the skin, that secrete irritating or toxic compounds.

 Although melanin is found in the skin of many species, in the reptiles, the amphibians, and fish, the epidermis is often relatively colorless.
 Instead, the color of the skin is largely due to chromatophores in the dermis, which, in addition to melanin, may contain guanine or carotenoid pigments.
 Many species, such as chameleons and flounders may be able to change the color of their skin by adjusting the relative size of their chromatophores.

 Amphibians

 Overview

 Amphibians possess two types of glands, mucous and granular (serous).
 Both of these glands are part of the integument and thus considered cutaneous.
 Mucous and granular glands are both divided into three different sections which all connect to structure the gland as a whole.
 The three individual parts of the gland are the duct, the intercalary region, and lastly the alveolar gland (sac).
 Structurally, the duct is derived via keratinocytes and passes through to the surface of the epidermal or outer skin layer thus allowing external secretions of the body.
-The gland alveolus is a sac shaped structure that is found on the bottom or base region of the granular gland.
+The gland alveolus is a sac-shaped structure that is found on the bottom or base region of the granular gland.
 The cells in this sac specialize in secretion.
 Between the alveolar gland and the duct is the intercalary system which can be summed up as a transitional region connecting the duct to the grand alveolar beneath the epidermal skin layer.
-In general, granular glands are larger in size than the mucous glands, however mucous glands hold a much greater majority in overall number.
+In general, granular glands are larger in size than the mucous glands, which are greater in number.